hpe-container-platform-community/hcp-demo-env-aws-terraform/README.md

 # automated installation of BlueData environment
 ./bluedata_install.sh

-# accept the defaults for the initial configuration screen
+# set the defaults for the initial BlueData configuration
+# if you want to manually perform the initial BlueData configuration, skip this step
 ./bluedata_config.sh

 # finally, follow instructions output by `bluedata_install.sh`